 11. Super Fun 21 Blackjack

-This is another popular Vegas land variation of blackjack, with the same rules as classic blackjack but with some minor differences.
+This is another different types of blackjack games that is a popular Vegas land variation of blackjack, with the same rules as classic blackjack but with some minor differences.

 This game is played with either 1, 2 or 6 card decks.
 Players can double down after a split and re-split to up to four hands.
 Like Spanish 21 players can also exercise a “double down rescue”, which means the player forfeits half the bet after doubling down.